 Once you’ve maximized your office space for work, don’t forget to incorporate some space for winding down as well.

-Dedicated lounge areas allow employees to relax, refuel and interact with their co-workers in a more informal, comfortable environment.
+Dedicated lounge areas are great workplace improvement ideas to make an office more welcoming, allowing employees to relax, refuel, and connect in a comfortable environment.
 And thanks to portable technology including laptops and smartphones, even lounge areas can quickly transform into collaborative, productive workspaces.

 User-friendly offices need user-friendly technology

 The more time employees spend at the office the more they expect their office to be as comfortable and inviting as home.
-User-friendly office design can be incorporated into any type of workspace by any type of company.
+User-friendly office layouts and design can be incorporated into any type of workspace by any type of company.
+By addressing factors such as office layouts, aesthetics, and employee needs, you can take actionable steps on how to improve the work environment and create a more productive workspace.

 Want to learn more about how it can be done?
 Read about how Missouri Employers Mutual, a workplace safety firm, gave their headquarters a makeover using the principles of user-friendly office design.
 And don’t forget that user-friendly technology is a key component to user-friendly offices.